bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/code-review/BTTSTokenFactory.md

         Transfer(from, to, tokens);
         return true;
     }
+    // BK NOTE - Anyone can call when the token are transferable
+    // BK NOTE - As the receiveApproval may try a transferFrom(...) which will fail if the tokens are not transferable
+    // BK NOTE - And the from account is not locked
+    // BK Next function Ok
     function approveAndCall(Data storage self, address tokenContract, address spender, uint tokens, bytes data) public returns (bool success) {
         require(!self.accountLocked[msg.sender]);
         self.allowed[msg.sender][spender] = tokens;